valeriorichi/postgraduate-exercises/back_end_tech_tests/__START_HERE__.md

 But, what if we need to create one for our own purposes?

 Good news!
-That's what these will be kata will be training you on.
+That's what these kata will be training you on.

 ---